With a budget under $100, you’re going to have to make some sacrifices.

 Jensen’s JTA-230 is an even better choice than the old JTA-220.
 It has all the same features, plus pitch and tone controls, a USB slot and an auxiliary input.
 And the price is almost the same.

-The only reason to go with the JTA-222 is for the unique design, but since it is no longer available, I’m guessing the design was not unique enough to get many people to choose it over this one.
+The only reason to go with the JTA-222 is for the unique design, but since it is no longer available, I’m guessing the design was not unique enough to get many people to choose it over this one (edit: it’s available again, but costs almost the same as this one now).

 With the JTA-230 you don’t get the retro look, but you do get the ability to play music from your smartphone or tablet and the ability to record your vinyl collection to digital using the included USB cable and conversion software.